prateekpandey14/Explorer/Contribution.md

  At this point, your local branch, your remote repository, and the `maya` repository all have identical code.
 You are ready to make changes for your issue.

- After making changes to your local branch and running the test, create a pull request:
+ ### After making changes to your local branch and running the `test`, create a pull request:

  #### Build